Therapeutic Massage Program

 Individuals who are licensed massage therapists may work in a variety of settings including their home, hospitals, outpatient clinics, nursing homes, rehabilitation facilities, sports facilities, spas, or home health agencies.
 Massage therapists work in the day and evening hours.
 They may also work weekends or weekdays.

-Massage therapists are usually self-employed and charge $50.00 - $75.00 per hour.
+Massage therapists are usually self-employed and charge $65.00 - 90.00 per hour.
 Most massage therapists will see approximately 4 clients per day.
-A summary of quick facts can be found online through the U.S. Bureau of Labor Statics.
+A summary of quick facts can be found online through the U.S. Bureau of Labor Statistics.

-Massage therapists are required to complete at least 500 hours of classroom instruction to apply for licensure.
-The individual who successfully completes these courses at CCRI receives an Associate in Applied Science (A.A.S.) degree and is eligible to take the licensure examination for massage therapists in Rhode Island.
+Massage therapists are required to complete at least 650 hours (minimum) of classroom instruction to apply for licensure.
+The individual who successfully completes these courses at CCRI receives a certificate in Therapeutic Massage and is eligible to take the licensure examination for massage therapists in Rhode Island.
 State licensure requirements may vary state to state.

-Interested high school students should enroll in a math and science curriculum, including algebra and biology.
-Students should consider completing the online RHAB 1100: Foundational Kinesiology, and RHAB 1010: Medical Terminology course at CCRI in preparation for success in the Therapeutic Massage curriculum.
-High School students can take these online courses during their senior year.
+Interested high school students should enroll in a math and science curriculum, including algebra and Human Anatomy & Physiology.
+Students should consider completing the online MEDL 2350 Medical Terminology course at CCRI in preparation for success in the Therapeutic Massage curriculum.
+High School students can take online courses during their senior year.
 All students will need good reading and communication skills to prepare them to take English Composition I at the college level.

 The therapeutic massage program integrates classroom preparation and clinical practice.
-General education courses such as English Composition, Oral Communication, Human Anatomy and Physiology, Algebra, and Psychology enhance the therapeutic massage core courses.
+General education courses such as English Composition and Human Anatomy and Physiology enhance the therapeutic massage core courses.
 The core courses include laboratory sessions to learn and practice hands on skills required to be a massage therapist.
-The students have 3 fieldwork experiences in various settings to practice skills learned in the classroom.
 Also see "Why choose CCRI?"

-The total cost of the 15 month therapeutic massage program including tuition, fees, and books is approximately $6100.
-This does not include the costs for general education prerequisites.
+The total cost of the 12 month therapeutic massage program including tuition, fees, and books is approximately $9,161.
+This does not include the costs for uniforms.

 Additional information about massage therapy can be found in the American Massage Therapy Association (AMTA) website.